 Saskia - In the decade that I've known about this name I've never tired of it.
 It makes me happy to say each time, and unlike many other names, I am immune to critical response of it.
 Bonus points for the nicknames Sassy and Kiki (Kiki being a Ghibli name).
 Honestly I have absolutely no idea why I didn't pick it.
 No. Clue.

 I'll also note that if it weren't for my pesky last name, Ginevra has always been my favorite name and I would've used it without blinking and the baby definitely looks like one.
 She would've had a little tussle with Saskia and Faustine, if she'd been on the list, but then won.
 I'll always be sad about this.
+On the same note, if Sabrina, Wendy and Gwendolyn (I'd go with Gwendolen, though) weren't so popular, that would've been a hard battle as well.

 And had she been a boy, our list was Mariano, Salem, Rainer, Atreyu, Carlo, Carsten, Salvatore, Auburn, Massimo, Alaric, Casper/Caspar, Thayer, Aether, Sander, and Evander.